kokkos/kokkos-fft/paper/paper.md

 }
 ```

-This is equivalent to the following python code.
+This is equivalent to the following Python code.

 ```python
 import numpy as np